willosagiede-dev/peakstone-infra/README.md

 - Ensure Actions has packages: write permissions (this workflow sets it).

 2) Build via GitHub Actions
-- Trigger the workflow manually (Actions → Build Postgres Image → Run) or push changes under `infra/postgres/`.
+- Trigger the workflow manually (Actions → Build Postgres Image → Run) or push changes under `postgres/`.
 - The workflow publishes:
   - ghcr.io/<OWNER>/peakstone-postgres:17.6-exts
   - ghcr.io/<OWNER>/peakstone-postgres:latest

 3) Configure Dokploy to use the image
-- Set `POSTGRES_IMAGE` in `infra/.env` (or Dokploy’s env UI) to your GHCR image, e.g.:
+- Set `POSTGRES_IMAGE` in `.env` (or Dokploy’s env UI) to your GHCR image, e.g.:
   - POSTGRES_IMAGE=ghcr.io/<OWNER>/peakstone-postgres:17.6-exts
 - Make sure Dokploy can pull from GHCR (public is easiest).
 For private images, add registry credentials in Dokploy.

 4) Deploy
-- In Dokploy, point to `infra/docker-compose.yml` (and optional pinned override).
+- In Dokploy, point to `docker-compose.yml` (and optional pinned override).
 - Deploy; the server will pull your prebuilt Postgres image.